A Tenth Revolution Group Company

 Education

-The majority (85%) of Azure Data Engineers hold at least a Bachelor’s degree.
-However, 43% consider a degree to be important to work with Microsoft Cloud, while 52% believe a degree to be an important factor when it comes to increasing earning potential.
+The majority (94%) of Azure Data Engineers hold at least a Bachelor’s degree.
+However, only 27% consider a degree to be important to work with Microsoft Cloud, while 49% believe a degree to be an important factor when it comes to increasing earning potential.

 Certification

-Over two-thirds (68%, up 64% from our previous survey) of Azure Data Engineers are certified and 59% of those have undergone certification renewal to maintain their Microsoft Certified status.
-Meanwhile, 88% (down from 91%) believe that certifications help make you a more valuable professional.
+Close to two-thirds (65%, down 68% from our previous survey) of Azure Data Engineers are certified and 44% (down from 59%) of those have undergone certification renewal to maintain their Microsoft Certified status.
+This trend of favoring initial certification over renewal is also observed in our wider sample (see here for more information).
+Meanwhile, 78% (down from 88%) of certified data engineers believe certification enhances their professional value.

-Budding Azure Data Engineers can start with the Microsoft Certified: Azure Data Fundamentals to brush up their foundational skills, before moving onto the Microsoft Certified: Azure Data Engineer Associate mid-level certification.
+Aspiring Azure Data Engineers can begin with the Microsoft Certified: Azure Data Fundamentals certification to strengthen their basic knowledge, and then progress to the Microsoft Certified: Azure Data Engineer Associate for more intermediate-level expertise.

-There’s no set path that is guaranteed to lead you to a role as an Azure Data Engineer.
+There’s no single path that is guaranteed to lead you to a role as an Azure Data Engineer.
 Data is a major part of any business today, meaning a career in data engineering can begin almost anywhere.
-Often, those working in roles involving data management or analysis are well-positioned to build a career as a Data Engineer.
+However, professionals often transition from roles in data management or analysis, where they build foundational skills for designing and managing data pipelines on Azure.

 What skills and experience should Azure Data Engineers have?